myszol321/reid-dataset/README.md

 # reid-dataset

 ## Getting started
-CUDA Toolkit is essential to use this program.
+CUDA Toolkit is essential to use this program. <br>
 Make sure to use CUDA Toolkit version 10.1 as it is the proper version for the TensorFlow version used in this repository. https://developer.nvidia.com/cuda-10.1-download-archive-update2
 ### YOLOv4